Skip to content

 The Ground Coverage Ratio is a relevant metric for regular arrays of trackers or sheds with fixed tilt.
 It represents the "density" of the PV sensitive areas.
 The higher the GCR, the higher the mutual shading losses.

-In this case, the ground area is defined as the area between the base of two consecutive rows, i.e., the pitch multiplied by the row length.
+The orientations "Unlimited sheds" or "Unlimited trackers" correspond to a simplified 2D model of a regular array of trackers or fixed tilt PV tables.
+In this case, the ground area is defined as the area between the base of two consecutive rows, i.e., the pitch multiplied, by the row length.

 When importing 3D scenes (especially on a terrain), the tables do not necessarily have a regular arrangement.
 In this situation, the GCR can be hard to define and should be used with caution.